Live chat and chatbots are gaining popularity.

 For example, a chatbot installed on your website pages might start with engaging a client, managing to get them interested in your products or services and then hand off to a human agent pitch in to close the deal.

 “While chatbots can serve as an efficient way to offer customers solutions to their problems, their future success will depend on how thoughtfully brands leverage them to meet customers’ needs,” says Kristopher Arcand, a data analyst working at Forrester.
 “After all, delivering a great customer experience depends on it.”

 To ensure a thoroughly positive user experience, businesses should let customers know when they are dealing with a bot, and let human agents take over when the conversation is at a risk of getting derailed.

-Jared Cornell is a customer-support specialist, a marketing evangelist and a book lover, associated with ProProfs Chat.
+Jared Cornell is a customer-support specialist, a writer at AssignYourWriter.co UK, a marketing evangelist and a book lover, associated with ProProfs Chat.
 Jared is passionate about customer support and loves to solve customers’ queries.
 He is always keen to develop new strategies to help customers seeking live chat assistance for a delightful experience.
 Connect with Jared on Twitter.